-- With the increased dairy herd (which results in more wastewater processing), the expanded operations may contribute to the decline of groundwater elevations.
-However, the acres used for the land application of wastewater would reduce the whole farm risk of surface water and groundwater quality impacts.
-As referenced in the 2022 GSP, groundwater chemistry and depressions are minimally impacted in the subbasin area around the Silva Dairy.
-This western area of the basin is a net groundwater recharging area.
-The GSA confirms this finding in their annual reports. - The Silva Dairy proposed expansion would have a higher wastewater component to the total application amount of over 13 percent of the crop water demand.
+• With the increased dairy herd (which results in more wastewater processing), the expanded operations may contribute to the decline of groundwater elevation and groundwater quality.
+However, the acres used and the percentage of wastewater applied for the land application would reduce the whole farm risk of surface water and groundwater quality impacts.
+As referenced in the 2022 GSP, groundwater chemistry and depressions are minimally impacted in the subbasin area around the Azevedo Dairy #2.

+- The Azavedo Dairy #2 proposed expansion would have a higher wastewater component to the total application amount from 29 to 35 percent of the crop water demand.
 Note that due to the off-site export of solid manure and/or liquid manure, cropping patterns and other farm practices, the whole farm nitrogen balance has improved even with the higher wastewater percentage of land application water. - The referenced annual reports from the CVDRMP demonstrate the level of concern related to waste containment and land application of manure wastewater to irrigation lands.
-Good farming practices have been followed by the Silva Dairy.
-The proposed expansion may impact the underlying groundwater quality with the continued land application of nutrients, salts, and

-- other constituents.
-The rationale associated with this finding is related primarily to the CVDRMP documented impacts of the regulatory approved and herein referenced whole farm balance that exceeds the crop uptake need which results in the excess nutrients available to groundwater. - The potential impact to groundwater quality is demonstrated by the on-site domestic wells and two irrigation wells sporadic values for the indicator parameters.
-EC was reported above the secondary MCL (see Table 1 for water quality data).
-Nitrate as N was reported above the MCL in only one well on site wells with the highest reported value of 12 mg/l.
-The domestic wells and irrigation wells demonstrated improved water quality over time.
+Good farming practices have been followed by the Azevedo Dairy #2.
+The proposed expansion may impact the underlying groundwater quality with the continued land application of nutrients, salts, and other constituents.
+The rationale associated with this finding is related primarily to the CVDRMP documented impacts of the regulatory approved and herein referenced existing and proposed whole farm balance that exceeds the crop uptake need which results in the excess nutrients available to groundwater. - The potential impact to groundwater quality is demonstrated by the on-site domestic wells and irrigation well sporadic values for the indicator parameters.
+EC and Nitrate were reported below the MCL for all wells.
 Area groundwater quality reported by the 2022 GSP depicts low impacts to groundwater.
 The CVDRMP and California CV-SALTS control efforts to date indicate impacts related to Nitrate, EC and other salt indicators.
 The referenced programs will be used to monitor results toward the future implementation of a corrective action plan elements.

-The Silva Dairy Expansion project would concentrate animals and their wastes within the feeding areas, and to a lesser degree, within open corrals.
-Concrete lined feed lanes would flush wastes to the on-site wastewater management system for treatment and storage in ponds as referenced in the existing and proposed WMP as summarized below.
+The Azevedo Dairy #2 Expansion project would concentrate animals and their wastes within the feeding areas, and to a lesser degree, within open corrals.
+The lined feed lanes would flush wastes to the on-site wastewater management system for treatment and storage in a pond as referenced in the existing and proposed WMP as summarized below.

-Existing Wastewater Storage and Treatment Ponds.
-The treatment and storage ponds receive wastewater as described in the project NMP/WMP.
-Pond construction information was not available for review of the existing ponds.
-According to the project applicant, the ponds are earthen embankment structures constructed to the standards in place at that time.
-The existing dairy wastewater ponds have the potential to impact groundwater because they contain elevated concentrations of inorganic and organic constituents, and because hydraulic pressure and gravity force liquids downward through soils to groundwater.
-The flux of liquid through the base of the existing pond has been estimated based on the soil permeability at the base of the ponds (estimated as 10-6 centimeters per second or 1 foot per year).
-Based on the existing wastewater pond size of approximately 289,000 square feet of the existing three ponds, the total leakage through the sides and base of the ponds is estimated at 2.2 million gallons per year.
-However, since no changes to the existing ponds construction or operation are proposed with the dairy modification, the hydraulic pressure within the existing ponds and overall pond leakage would stay the same.
-Pond leakage would be minimized with a new lined pond.
-Therefore, there would be no anticipated increase to groundwater quality impacts from the ponds with implementation of the proposed project.
-The Silva Dairy was given a directive on January 2020 by the RWQCB to install piezometers near the wastewater ponds.
-The installations were complete 2021 and the groundwater levels reported were supportive of some groundwater separation from the base of the ponds and collection over 5 month time period during a drought.
+Existing Wastewater Storage Pond.
+The storage pond capacity can facilitate the storage of wastewater as described in the project NMP/WMP.
+According to the project applicant, the pond is earthen-lined constructed to the standards in place at that time.
+The existing dairy wastewater pond has the potential to impact groundwater because it contains elevated concentrations of inorganic and organic constituents, and because hydraulic pressure and gravity force liquids downward through soils to groundwater.
+However, since no changes to the existing pond construction or operation are proposed with the dairy modification, the hydraulic pressure within the existing pond and overall pond leakage would stay the same.
+Therefore, there would be no anticipated increase to groundwater quality impacts from the pond with implementation of the proposed project.

-Corrals and Freestall/Shade Barns.
+Corrals and Housing/Shade Barns.
 The dairy expansion would continue to use openair, concrete-lined feed lanes which are roofed, where animals are fed and watered, and waste is collected.
 Outside of the feed lanes and covered loafing areas, cows are allowed to roam in uncovered areas where manure is collected two times a year, which minimizes the potential impact.
 Liquid discharge from corrals is minimal.